 She kissed his eyes, which had glazed.
 “I know your thoughts husband.
 They wander to the Dark Archetype, Moloch, and how to confront and break it.”

 “New names for new times Mary.”
 His eyes were all but lost to her.
 “In the now they know it as the Military-Industrial Complex.
 All is lost, unless this entity, which churns war, debt and entertainment, is confronted and vanquished.”

 “You cannot confront the war instinct, Yesh.
 Many of the greatest shamans, recent shamans like JFK, Martin Luther King and John Lennon, paid the ultimate price for daring to go against the Dark Archetype.
 War endures.
 It preceded man, it waited for him.
 But you can starve it.”

 There was a knock at the door.
 Jesus slipped on an undyed woollen robe.
 He stepped lightly across the pounded earth floor.
 Opening the wooden door, he beheld Maggie, adorned in martial arts kit.
 “Please, help me,” she asked.
 In her face, determination beat down hesitation.
-“Find me the courage to fight Satan’s beast, the minotaur.”
+“Find me the courage to fight Satan’s minotaur.”

 He felt himself slip further away.
 Beyond thought.
 Beyond duality, all agitation ceased.
 His favourite headphones pumped out Snakey Shaker, from Hallucinogen’s ‘Lone Deranger’ album.
 As he re-emerged from the unplanned meditation, minutes or hours later, Land of Freedom, by Transwave, bubbled to its climax.
 Yesh reached in his pocket, found the mushrooms.